qmk/qmk_firmware/docs/feature_haptic_feedback.md

 The Haptic Exclusion is implemented as `__attribute__((weak)) bool get_haptic_enabled_key(uint16_t keycode, keyrecord_t *record)` in haptic.c.
 This allows a re-definition at the required level with the specific requirement / exclusion.

 ### NO_HAPTIC_MOD
-With the entry of `#define NO_HAPTIC_MOD` in config.h, modifiers from Left Control to Right GUI will not trigger a feedback.
-This also includes modifiers in a Mod Tap configuration.
+With the entry of `#define NO_HAPTIC_MOD` in config.h, the following keys will not trigger feedback:

+* Usual modifier keys such as Control/Shift/Alt/Gui (For example `KC_LCTRL`)
+* `MO()` momentary keys.
+See also [Layers](feature_layers.md).
+* `LT()` layer tap keys, when held to activate a layer.
+However when tapped, and the key is quickly released, and sends a keycode, haptic feedback is still triggered.
+* `TT()` layer tap toggle keys, when held to activate a layer.
+However when tapped `TAPPING_TOGGLE` times to permanently toggle the layer, on the last tap haptic feedback is still triggered.
+* `MT()` mod tap keys, when held to keep a usual modifier key pressed.
+However when tapped, and the key is quickly released, and sends a keycode, haptic feedback is still triggered.
+See also [Mod-Tap](mod_tap.md).

 ### NO_HAPTIC_FN
-With the entry of `#define NO_HAPTIC_FN` in config.h, layer keys will not rigger a feedback.
+With the entry of `#define NO_HAPTIC_FN` in config.h, deprecated `fn_actions` type function keys will not trigger a feedback.

 ### NO_HAPTIC_ALPHA
 With the entry of `#define NO_HAPTIC_ALPHA` in config.h, none of the alpha keys (A ...
 Z) will trigger a feedback.